 The compatibility of the materials in the bearing system must also be considered relative to the bearing temperature and required service life (→ Materials for rolling bearings and Lubricating greases).
 When the steady state operating temperature is higher than the maximum recommended by the bearing material stabilization class, i.e. 120 °C (250 °F) for the SN class (→ Influence of the operating temperature), a bearing with a higher stabilization class might be necessary to maintain the mounting stress and bearing internal clearance.

 For grease lubrication, additional factors such as lubrication of the cage guiding surfaces and grease consistency at the operating temperature should be taken into consideration (→ Grease lubrication).

 Some open ball bearings have very low friction, and the reference speeds listed might be higher than the limiting speeds.
 Therefore, the adjusted reference speed needs to be calculated and compared to the limiting speed.
 The lower of the two values should be used.

 To function satisfactorily, particularly at high speeds, bearings must be subjected to a given minimum load.
 For detailed information about the required minimum load, refer to Loads in the relevant product section.

 In general, if the limiting speed is not able to meet the requirements of the application, modifications to the bearing, lubrication system or application may be required.
-Modifications could include improving bearing geometrical tolerances, changing cage materials, changing the lubricant or lubrication method, or improving heat dissipation.
+Modifications could include improving bearing running accuracy, changing cage materials, changing the lubricant or lubrication method, or improving heat dissipation.

 In that case, SKF recommends contacting the SKF application engineering service for assistance.